BountieHuntre/FastDM/README.md

 ## FastDM
 This is a gamemode for Garry's Mod that is purely Team Deathmatch.

+### Changelog (1/7/2018):
+- Bug fixes
+  - there was a problem where respawning with left-click would shoot the equipped weapon while spawning, changed it to only respawn **when the player presses the jumb button**.
+- Changed weapon base to FA:S 2.0
+- Added Attachments to the buy menu
+- Made coding more efficient

 ### Changelog (1/3/2018):
 - Bug fixes
 - Added Damascus Sword, Sticky Grenade, and Nerve Gas to Buy Menu